Directed Acyclic Graph (DAG)

 Workflows as DAGs

-Since a Conductor workflow is a series of tasks that can connect in only a specific direction and cannot loop, it is a directed acyclic graph:
+A Conductor workflow is a series of tasks that can connect in only a specific direction and cannot circle back, it is a directed acyclic graph.

 Can a workflow contain loops and still be a DAG?